cs544-wisc/f23/p6/README.md

 ## Setup

 We have provided you a Docker compose file that launches three cassandra nodes.
 You can start up these nodes by making sure you are in the `p6` direcotry and then running `docker-compose up -d`.
+Note that you need to wait about 15 to 20 seconds after spinning up the containers before you can connect to the cluster.

 Next run `docker ps` which will produce an output like this:
 ```